Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-sudhanshu/README.md

 ## Project_ML.ipynb
 This is the jupyter notebook which consist of complete code.
 This is used to explain the working of each and every module used in the project.

-## dataset_visualization.py
-This is the file which consist of two functions namely plotsPerColumnDistribution, PlotScatterMatrix used for Distribution Graphs, Scatter and density plots respectively.
-These functions are used to visualize our dataset.

 # GUI.jpeg
 This file contains the screenshot of the built GUI which shows the working of the system